-- 9B Default appointment of arbitrators in arbitration with 3 or more parties

-- 10 Appeal on ruling of jurisdiction

-- 11 Public policy and arbitrability

-- 11A Reference of interpleader issue to arbitration

-- 12 Powers of arbitral tribunal

-- 12A Court-ordered interim measures

-- 13 Witnesses may be summoned by subpoena

-- 14 (Repealed)

-- 15 Law of arbitration other than Model Law

-- 15A Application of rules of arbitration
+- 15A.
+Application of rules of arbitration

-- 16 Appointment of conciliator
+- 16. Appointment of conciliator

-- 17 Power of arbitrator to act as conciliator
+- 17. Power of arbitrator to act as conciliator

-- 18 Award by consent
+- 18. Award by consent

-- 19 Enforcement of awards
+- 19. Enforcement of awards

-- 19A Awards made on different issues
+- 19A.
+Awards made on different issues

-- 19B Effect of award
+- 19B.
+Effect of award

-- 19C Authentication of awards and arbitration agreements
+- 19C.
+Authentication of awards and arbitration agreements

-- 20 Interest on awards
+- 20. Interest on awards

-- 21 Taxation of costs
+- 21. Assessment of costs

-- 22 Proceedings to be heard otherwise than in open court
+- 22. Proceedings to be heard in private

-- 23 Restrictions on reporting of proceedings heard otherwise than in open court
+- 23. Restrictions on reporting of proceedings heard in private

-- 24 Court may set aside award
+- 24. Court may set aside award

-- 25 Liability of arbitrator
+- 25. Liability of arbitrator

-- 25A Immunity of appointing authority and arbitral institutions, etc.
+- 25A.
+Immunity of appointing authority and arbitral institutions, etc.

-- 26 Transitional provisions
+- 26. Transitional provisions